dniel/terraform/README.md

 The terraform scripts does NOT contain the provisioning of Kubernetes itself.
 I have two clusters running, one in Amazon EKS deployed by cloudformation and one on-prem on VMWare deployed with Tanzu Kubernetes Grid (TKG).

-## Init manifests
-Some stuff I havent managed yet to deploy with Terraform and will ned to be deployed to Kubernetes manually with `kubectl` before running Terraform.
-The directory `init` contains manifests for k8s and should be deployed using `kubectl create -f init/` before running `terraform apply`.

 ## Environments
 I run several deployments at the same time, both on-prem in parallel and in Amazon EKS.
 Under the directory `envs` there is one directory for each deployment.